 The McLaren Mustang received the code name M81.
 The Brits had their headquarters in Livonia, Michigan, where the team prepared the little 2.3L with head-porting and balancing the internal components.
 The original cast pistons and connecting rods were replaced by forged units, the engine was then bolted to a 5-speed manual transmission; no option for automatic was offered.
 The final touch was the Garret T-3 turbocharger with variable boost control.
 The result of that hard work was 175 horsepower (and as much as 190 on full boost), 145 pound-feet of torque, and a 0-60 mph time of just under 10 seconds.

-To keep the car glued to the pavement, Kony adjustable shocks were installed front and rear, working together with heavy-duty sway-bars and springs.
+To keep the car glued to the pavement, Koni adjustable shocks were installed front and rear, working together with heavy-duty sway bars and springs.
 Race specs disc brakes in all four corners also were adapted.

 All the body modifications were done by Creative Car Craft.
 Inside the Mustang was fitted with Recaro seats, a Racemark steering wheel, Stewart-Warner instrument gauges, and for the street-legal version, an optional air conditioning system was offered.
 Closing the package, BBS alloy wheels wrapped with Firestone tires, of course.